pharo-ide/Commander/Commander-Core.package/CmdCommandMenuItem.class/README.md

 I represent command in menu.
-I am created with menu command activator and delegate all messages to it to support menu protocol.
+I am created with command activator and delegate all messages to it to support menu protocol.

 To create my instances use:
-	CmdCommandMenuItem activatingBy: aMenuCommandActivator
+	CmdCommandMenuItem activatingBy: aCommandActivator

 Internal Representation and Key Implementation Points.

     Instance Variables
-	activator:		<CmdMenuCommandActivator>
+	activator:		<CmdCommandActivator>